Skip to main content

 This simple workflow serves as a foundation for more advanced implementations.
 We'll explore how all these files work together in a subsequent tutorial.
 For now, let's focus on understanding the basic structure explained below.

-Let's examine how this simple flow works step by step:
+Let's examine how our flow works step by step:

-• The user_query_processor node is configured with pre_events=[EventType.node_input_required], which triggers an input request event before execution.
+• The user_query_processor node triggers an input event with pre_events=[EventType.node_input_required]

-• The handler then attaches the user's query as a variable (user_query) to the node's input.
+• The handler attaches the user's query as a variable (user_query) to the node's input

-• The prompt in the user_query_processor node uses $var{user_query} for variable substitution.
+• The prompt uses $var{user_query} for variable substitution

-• This allows the prompt to include the user's input dynamically at runtime.
+• This allows the prompt to include user input dynamically at runtime

-• The title_generator node references the output of the previous node using $hier{ai_model_call_1}.outcome.text.
+• The title_generator node accesses the output of the previous node with $hier{user_query_processor}.outcome.text

-• The $hier expression allows access to the hierarchical context, where previous node results are stored.
+• The $hier expression provides access to hierarchical context where previous node results are stored

-• Nodes execute in the order they're added to the flow using .node() fn.
+• Nodes execute in the order they're defined in the flow

-• The user_query_processor runs first, generating an AI response to the user query.
+• The user_query_processor runs first, generating a response to the user query

-• The title_generator runs second, creating a title based on the response from the first node.
+• The title_generator runs second, creating a title based on the first node's response

 Next Steps